-We can’t wait to see everyone again as more restrictions are lifted.
-But we still must stay safe during Phase 3 of the Shelter-in-Place order!
+We love seeing everyone again as more restrictions are lifted.
+But we still must remain vigilant to stop the spread of COVID-19 and Restore Illinois!
 It may seem like we’re getting out of the pandemic woods but it’s not over yet!

 We have created several safety plans approved by our Risk Manager and Public Health specific to facilities and programs to help reduce to spread of COVID-19 as we reunite the community.
 We are doing our part to help the community.
 So please bear with us as we will ask you the same set of questions every time we see your beautiful faces.